Jamiat Ulema-e-Islam – F: Peace deals

-The JUI (F) has also played a role in brokering peace deals between the military and militants in Pakistan's tribal belt.
-For instance, in 2004, two JUI (F) national parliamentarians from South Waziristan arranged a deal (known as the Shakai agreement) with the Pakistani Taliban leadership and in September 2006 the JUI (F) helped broker a similar deal in North Waziristan.
-These deals have been criticized for legitimizing "the status of the local militants as power-brokers".
-JUI (F) leader Fazlur Rahman is also reportedly involved in negotiating agreements between the Pakistani Taliban and military and the Afghan Taliban and the US.
-On the political front, the JUI (F) has been more successful than the JUI-S. Fazlur Rahman, leader of the JUI (F), was appointed as chairman of the parliamentary committee on foreign affairs in the second government of Prime Minister Benazir Bhutto (1993–96).
+The JUI–F has also played a role in brokering peace deals between the military and militants in Pakistan's tribal belt.
+For instance, in 2004, two JUI–F national parliamentarians from South Waziristan arranged a deal (known as the Shakai agreement) with the Pakistani Taliban leadership and in September 2006 the JUI–F helped broker a similar deal in North Waziristan.
+These deals have been criticised for legitimising "the status of the local militants as power-brokers".
+JUI–F leader Fazlur Rahman is also reportedly involved in negotiating agreements between the Pakistani Taliban and military and the Afghan Taliban and the US.
+On the political front, the JUI–F has been more successful than the JUI-S. Fazlur Rahman, leader of the JUI–F, was appointed as chairman of the parliamentary committee on foreign affairs in the second government of Prime Minister Benazir Bhutto (1993–96).